Executive Function & Fitness: Resources for a Routine That Sticks

 Try this instead: Pre-decide everything before you arrive.

-Beginner version: Same 3-5 exercises, same order, every single time.
+Same 3-5 exercises, same order, every single time.
 Only increase weight when current weight feels very easy.
 Check out the gym basics beginners guide for exercise ideas.

 Intermediate version: Write down your exact workout the night before.
 Know which equipment you'll use and have backup exercises if equipment is busy.
 Screenshot it on your phone.